esther-poniatowski/multitask-context-dependent-behavior/archive/2025-01-22/ARCHIVE_LOG.md

   - `test`: Script to run the tests.
 Not useful anymore since it can be performed from the VS Code interface.

+`config/`
+- Original Location: `./config/`
+- Notes: Configuration files for the deployment to the remote server.
+  - `dir_deploy.yml`: Directory structure to establish on the remote server.
+  - `map_deploy.yml`: Synchronization map used by the `transfer.py` script to transfer the scripts and configuration files to the remote server.
+  - `map_retrieve.yml`: Synchronization map used by the `transfer.py` script to retrieve the data files from the remote server.

 # Relevant Files

 To transfer to the `data-etl` branch: